 - If you are fully vaccinated and may have been exposed to someone with COVID, please contact me first.
 Although the CDC does not require quarantine or testing following a potential exposure, we have to be careful as there are high-risk patients who are pregnant or immuno-compromised.
 (I would like to give all concerned parties the option to reschedule.)

 - If you or someone in your family has increased risk factors like hypertension, heart disease, diabetes, chronic pulmonary illness, etc., please consider postponing our appointment if you are not yet vaccinated.

 - Wear a face covering in the common areas of the building.
 You may take it off during the treatment while you are alone in the room.
 Somerville joined the state’s reopening plan as of May 29, 2021 but face coverings are still required on public transit, in rideshares and taxis, in healthcare facilities.

 - Wash your hands or use the provided hand sanitizer before and after contact with… well, anything.
 I will ask/check before you come into the treatment room.

 - Fill out this COVID-19 informed consent if you have not been in the clinic since the start of the pandemic.
 Either:

 - Sign and send it back to me electronically (You should be able to use the Photos function in your phone to markup the document as a picture.) or

 - Fill out printed copies at the waiting room, but know that it would mean touching clipboards and pens.
-I do sanitize them after each person.

 - Come right on time to minimize hanging out in the waiting room.
 I am no longer the only person working in our suite right now, so there’s a higher chance of running into other people.